 What is Naloxone (Narcan)?

-The three most common signs of an opioid overdose – known as the opioid overdose triad – include:
+The 3 most common signs of an Opioid overdose – known as the Opioid overdose triad – include:

 - Pinpoint pupils

 According to the Mayo Clinic, other symptoms may consist of:

 - Inability to respond to those around them

 With a growing number of Opioid-related deaths in the US, naloxone offers a life-saving treatment until emergency medical technicians can arrive on scene.
 The medication should only be used if there are Opioids in a person’s system.
 Narcan does not counter other drugs and should not be used in individuals who do not have Opioids in their system.

 Although Narcan is effective in countering the negative impact of an Opioid overdose, it should not be used by those in active addiction who are abusing Opioids.
 If you are struggling with an addiction to Opioids, get in touch with a treatment provider to connect with a treatment center near you.